femrek/spring_sale_manager/README.md

 This app aims to manage a simple cash register.
 Also list the products and offers.
 The app has user management and authorization.
 The app has a report system to list the sales and generate pdf receipts.
-The app has a logging system to log the actions of the users.
+The app has a logging system to log the actions of the system.
 The app has an authentication service to authenticate the users and authorize the other services.
 The app has an interface for other services to manage users and

 ### Features